 4. Get low to the floor before you deadlift

 If you’re lifting with soft-soled trainers, you’ll add a lot of weight to your deadlift by removing them: This is for three reasons.

 The first is that you’ll have less distance to move the weight.
 Some trainers could be adding two or three centimetres of height that you now need to move the weight over.
 It might not sound like much, but it can make a big difference.

 The second reason removing your trainers will help your lift is they absorb some of your force.
 If the soles of your trainers are soft because they are designed to absorb the forces of running or similar activities, then they will also be absorbing some of the drive for your deadlift.
 When you try and jump in the air while standing in deep sand, you’ll not jump as high – the soft surface under your foot reduces your power.
 The same thing happens with running trainers and lifting.

 The third reason is stability.
 If your weight shifts to one area of the foot more than another during your lift, the soft sole of the shoe will collapse in that area, leaving you off balance.
 If you’ve got an unstable base, you’ll lift less weight.

-You need to practice your deadlifting to build optimal technique.
-The tips here that will mean nothing if you don’t practice.
+You need to practice your deadlift to build optimal technique.
+These tips will mean nothing if you don’t practice.
 As the saying goes, practice doesn’t make perfect – perfect practice makes perfect.